Jamie Becker-Finn

-Jamie Becker-Finn (born October 20, 1982) is an American politician serving in the Minnesota House of Representatives since 2017.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Becker-Finn represents District 42B in the northeastern Twin Cities metropolitan area, which includes the cities of Roseville and Shoreview and parts of Ramsey County, Minnesota.
+Jamie Becker-Finn (born October 20, 1982) is an American politician who served in the Minnesota House of Representatives from 2017 until 2025.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Becker-Finn represented District 42B in the northeastern Twin Cities metropolitan area, which includes the cities of Roseville and Shoreview and parts of Ramsey County, Minnesota.

 Early life, education, and career

-Becker-Finn was born on October 20, 1982.
+Becker-Finn was raised in Cass Lake, Minnesota, on the Leech Lake Indian Reservation, where she graduated from Cass Lake-Bena Public Schools.
 Her father, Harold "Skip" Finn, was a Minnesota state senator of Ojibwe and Norwegian descent, and her mother, Teri, is also of Norwegian descent.

-Becker-Finn was raised in Cass Lake, Minnesota, on the Leech Lake Indian Reservation, where she graduated from Cass Lake-Bena Public Schools.
-She attended the University of Minnesota, graduating with a Bachelor of Arts in psychology.
+Becker-Finn attended the University of Minnesota, graduating with a Bachelor of Arts in psychology.
 She later attended William Mitchell College of Law, graduating with a Juris Doctor.

 Becker-Finn is an assistant attorney for Hennepin County, specializing in domestic violence.
 She was a legislative assistant for the Minnesota House Tax Committee from 2007 to 2008, a clerk for the Minnesota Fourth District Court in Hennepin County, and a member of the Roseville Parks and Recreation Commission.

+In 2022 Becker-Finn opened Makwa Coffee, a craft coffeeshop in Roseville, Minnesota.

 Minnesota House of Representatives

-Becker-Finn was elected to the Minnesota House of Representatives in 2016, after incumbent Jason Isaacson retired to run for a seat in the Minnesota State Senate, and has been reelected every two years since.
+Becker-Finn was elected to the Minnesota House of Representatives in 2016 and was reelected every two years until 2022.
+She first ran after two-term DFL incumbent Jason Isaacson announced he would seek election to the Minnesota State Senate.

+In 2018, Becker-Finn was an early endorser of Ilhan Omar for Minnesota's 5th congressional district.
+She served on Attorney General Keith Ellison's transition team.

-From 2019-20 Becker-Finn served as an assistant majority leader for the DFL House Caucus.
-Becker-Finn has served as chair of the Judiciary Finance and Civil Law Committee since 2021, and sits on the Public Safety Finance and Policy, Ways and Means, and Workforce Development Finance and Policy Committees.
+Becker-Finn has chaired the Judiciary Finance and Civil Law Committee from 2021 to 2024, and served on the Public Safety Finance and Policy, Ways and Means, and Workforce Development Finance and Policy Committees.
+From 2019 to 2020, she served as an assistant majority leader for the DFL House Caucus and vice chair of the Environment and Natural Resources Policy Committee.
+Becker-Finn was a member of the House People of Color and Indigenous (POCI) Caucus, and the Reproductive Freedom Caucus.
+After the 2020 election, she unsuccessfully challenged Ryan Winkler for the role of Majority Leader of the House.

+In December of 2023, Becker-Finn announced she would not seek reelection to the Minnesota House, leaving the House after serving four terms.